The Ultimate Guide To Purchase Orders

 What’s The Difference Between Purchase Orders and Invoices?

 The purchase orders are created by buyers, and the invoices are created by sellers.
-An invoice is used as a means of collecting payment when there are specific terms associated with it (net 30, net 60, FOB, etc.) or to record the fact that payment has been received.
+An invoice is used as a means of collecting payment when there are specific payment terms associated with it (net 30, net 60, FOB, etc.) or to record the fact that payment has been received.

 The billing address and shipping address are both included on purchase orders and invoices.
 To ensure that the two documents correspond with one another and are related, invoices reference the purchase order number and include an invoice number.
 There is a key difference between the invoice and a purchase order in that the order details and other technical details are usually not included.